Daisy-1515/llm-guided-mod-optimization/README.md

 This project is licensed under the terms of the MIT license.
 See LICENSE.txt for details.

 **Note:** Some dependencies, such as Gurobi, require separate licenses.
-Academic users can obtain a free license for research purposes; commercial use requires a paid license.
+Academic users can request free licenses for research purposes.
+Commercial users need paid licenses.

 ## Citation